 And so it was that, as a couple, we needed no urging when the first ever “Four12 Training Cape Flats” was advertised.
 We leaped at the opportunity to serve and I’m so glad we did.
 In spite of a huge storm having just blasted through the evening before, bringing wet and icy conditions on the day, and our venue being a very basic warehouse in the middle of Philippi, which is a major crime hotspot in the Cape, together with the fact that worship was hampered for the first hour by equipment failure, the warmth of 400 hungry hearts pulling in to see what God was up to was palpable.
 As the seats slowly filled up, a team worked on the generator out back whilst the sounds of acapella worship filled the air.
-When a new generator finally arrived anxious glances and mechanical fiddling gave way to next level worship and the conference took off with a bang.
+When a new generator finally arrived, anxious glances and mechanical fiddling gave way to next level worship and the conference took off with a bang.

-Of several themes preached, I think the standout was the idea of a partnership with the Four 12 movement, whereby the many small, and mostly disconnected churches spanning the Cape Flats could now benefit from recognised, healthy 5-fold ministry input.
-Another great preach highlighted the need to break with our manmade cultures and embrace a kingdom culture.
-Indeed, even in my own heart, God cut deep and removed the last vestiges of my own boyhood Rhodesian wartime influences which had maimed me with skewed views for too long.
+Of several themes preached, I think the standout was the idea of a partnership with the Four 12 movement, whereby the many small, and mostly disconnected, churches spanning the Cape Flats could now benefit from recognised, healthy, 5-fold ministry input.
+Another great preach highlighted the need to break with our manmade cultures and embrace a Kingdom culture.
+Indeed, even in my own heart, God cut deep and removed the last vestiges of my own boyhood Rhodesian wartime influences, which had maimed me with skewed views for too long.

-As I went about my life in the days after this Four12 Training time, I noticed how differently I was feeling about everyday people whom I normally turned a blind eye to.
+As I went about my life in the days after this Four12 Training time, I noticed how differently I was feeling about everyday people to whom I normally turned a blind eye.
 I began to take my eyes off myself and consider their struggles and their pain.
 I wondered how different things could be if they too knew Jesus.
 We had experienced such a profound sense of love and unity that I couldn’t help yearning for everyone to experience it.
 I marvelled at how only Jesus can heal our hearts, bridge racial divides and unite every tribe, tongue and nation around his throne.

-Whilst ‘GOING’ undeniably takes us out of our comfort zones, there is so much more God can do in our own hearts when we allow him to stretch us.
-My life is richer for having stepped out and I cannot afford to look back now.
+Whilst ‘GOING’ undeniably takes us out of our comfort zones, there is so much more God can do in our own hearts when we allow Him to stretch us.
+My life is richer for having stepped out, and I cannot afford to look back now.
 Whether near or far, I am fully convinced that going is for each of us and that we need to just simply step out and see what God will do.